hormone03/GD-VAE/README.md

 ### Usage:
 ##
 ## Running the textScripts:
-Create a virtual environment and install the requirements.txt in the textScripts directory and run:
+Create a virtual environment, install the requirements.txt in the textScripts directory and run:

 python GDVAE.py 2
 ## Running the imageScripts: